KhronosGroup/Vulkan-Samples/samples/performance/subpasses/subpasses_tutorial.md

 **Do**

 * Use subpasses.
-* Use a 128-bit G-buffer budget for color.
+* Keep your G-buffer budget for color small.
 * Use `DEPTH_STENCIL_READ_ONLY` image layout for depth after the geometry pass is done.
 * Use `LAZILY_ALLOCATED` memory to back images for every attachment except for the light buffer, which is the only texture written out to memory.
 * Follow the basic [render pass best practices](../render_passes/render_passes_tutorial.md), with `LOAD_OP_CLEAR` or `LOAD_OP_DONT_CARE` for attachment loads and `STORE_OP_DONT_CARE` for transient stores.